jreisinger/docs/data/notes/sysadmin/devops.md

 * Innovation Culture
 * Toyota Kata

-# CLAMS

-> C[L]AMS: culture, lean, automation, measurement, and sharing. -- D. Edwards, J. Willis (2010)

-Culture

-* people work together and focus on the overall picture
-* changes in reporting structure, seating layout, job responsibilities might be needed
-* both devs and ops have on-call responsibilities
-* automated testing is a must
-* monitoring is a must
-* all prod environments are mirrored by identical dev environments
-* regular code and infrastructure reviews
-* regular stand-up meetings

-Lean

-* use real time tools to communicate
-* focus on solving component problems one at a time

-Automation

-* the most universally recognized aspect of DevOps
-* if you need to perform a task more than twice, it should be automated
-* don't automate what you don't understand
-* allows brainpower to be used to solve new and more difficult challenges
-* reduces the risk of human error
-* you might need one, some, or all of tools like: Ansible, Salt, Jenkins, Packer, Terraform
-* don't pick a tool and then look for the questions it answers
-* reevaluate your tool set every year or two

-Measurement

-* tools like Icinga, Prometheus, Grafana, ELK
-* having measurement data and doing something useful with it are two things
-* metrics must be visible and evangelized to all interested parties

-Sharing

-* incentivize staff to share their work internally (presentations, how-to wiki articles) and externally (Meetups, blogs, conferences).

 # The Three Ways

 "The Three ways" are the underpinning principles that all the DevOps patterns